loisaleghe/elevatorSimulator/README.txt

 * Scheduler
    It acts as a server.
 It ensures the communication between the clients, which are the Elevator Subsystem and the Floor Subsystem.

+* Elevator
+   It represents the elevators in the system

+* Floor
+   It represents the floor in the system

+* FloorQueue
+   It stores and manages an array list of floors that an elevator will visit

 Other Files and Folders:
 *************************